ksngo/Project4/README.md

 ### Testers account

-The following accounts are available for running the website as both accounts email were manually verified in admin.
+The following accounts are available for running and trying out the website.
+Alternatively, one can create an account and email notification will be sent to his/her email to confirm the email link.

 user: Customer
 email : Customer@email.com